karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 - _1050_ the upper end wavelength of the output spectra, and
 - _10_ the spectral resolution of the output spectra

-The full path to the command file then becomes _/Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-plots/plot-OSSL-LUCAS-SE_nir_460-1050_10.json_.
+The full path to the command file on my machine then becomes _/Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-plots/plot-OSSL-LUCAS-SE_nir_460-1050_10.json_.

 I then create the project file _plot_spectra.txt_ (in the project root folder) and enter the full path to my command file: